 1. Get clear about your goals

 What is it that you really, really want?
-If you’re vague about your targets, then you probably won’t be happy with the results.
+If you’re vague about your targets, then staying motivated will be difficult and you probably won’t be happy with the results.
 A goal to “be healthier” isn’t nearly as clear as to “exercise for at least 150 minutes each week.”
 A vague goal is hard to measure, and it’s even harder to put into action.

 2. Create a visual image